StackVista/stackstate-docs/configure/telemetry/plugins/elasticsearch_plugin.md

 To connect StackState to your Elasticsearch instance and retrieve telemetry data you will need to have:

-- A running Elasticsearch instance reachable from StackState
+- A running Elasticsearch instance reachable from StackState.
-- An Elasticsearch index to retrieve
+- An Elasticsearch index to retrieve.
-- A time field with a timestamp in the Elasticsearch data
+- A time field with a timestamp in the Elasticsearch data.

 ### Add an Elasticsearch datasource to StackState